Samsursekh/Placement-Practice/priya-practise/React.md

 # what is higher order component?
 - A higher-order component acts as a container for other components.
+  A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+   They are a pattern that emerges from React’s compositional nature. a higher-order component is a function that takes a component and returns a new component.

 # Explain the term stateless components
 - Stateless components are pure functions that render DOM-based solely on the properties provided to them.